|

 We take our llamas to parades, schools, day cares, and nursing homes.
 It's just plain fun to show off our friendly, soft, curious llamas.

 We are active ORGLE (Wisconsin Organization of Llama Enthusiasts) members.
 Ali became ORGLE's first youth board member, for two terms.
-Fran is ORGLE's librarian.
 We are also members of LOM (Llamas of Minnesota).
 Fran successfully planned the first annual LOM Youth Conference in January of 2002, and continued the program in 2003.
 The LOM Youth conference grew from 15 youth to 42.
 Then, Fran turned over the youth to others and began an annual Fleece Show.
-This year will be the 5th year LOM has sponsored a Fleece Show at the LOM Winter conference.
+LOM has sponsored a Fleece Show at the LOM Winter conference.
+For 5 years, before LOM shared the conference with ORGLE.

 In her spare time - which isn't much, since she entered the Ph.D graduate program in genetics at UW-Madison - Ali does custom show grooming, shearing, and show ring handling.
 If there are llamas, Ali is probably at the event.

 Fran knits, spins, weaves, felts, and generally plays with fiber.
-Fran is chair of the ILR-SD Fleece Committee and secreatry for LFA.
-In addition, Fran maintains LFA's website and promotes LFA through email blasts.
+Fran is no longer chair of the ILR-SD Fleece Committee, but continues as treasurer for LFA, for one more year.

 We help new llama folks get started.
 New to llamas?
 Do you have a question about llamas?
 Contact us: If we don't know the answer, we probably know someone who does.